KevinCodd/Data-Analysis/README.md

 # Mini-Projects
-Select mini-projects and exercises, mostly academic
+Select academic and personal mini-projects and exercises